mhenriqueof/asr-voice-translator/README.md

 ---

+This project connects two unimodal models, speech recognition and text translation, into a single pipeline, rather than using a single model trained to handle multiple modalities natively.
+Even so, building it was a valuable step towards my goal of working with true multimodal AI in the future.
-Building it was a valuable step towards my goal of working with Multimodal AI in the future, it was challenging in ways I didn't expect, making me learn a lot throughout the development process.
+It was challenging in ways I didn't expect, making me learn a lot throughout the development process.

 Thanks!